akoscomp/php-dev-env/README.md

 ## Customize:
 * Add your php files in ./data/webroot/phpxx folders.
 * In phpxx/Dockerfile can add more preinstalled php modules.
 Docs: https://hub.docker.com/_/php

+## Fix permisson problems
+When you edit webroot files in you user and want to write files from php app to webroot folder you probably got permisson errors.
+Next commands maybe can fix this problem:

+* `chmod -R 2775 data/webroot`
+* `chown -R 33 data/webroot`